compbiozurich/UZH-BIO392/course-results/2023/Meret Altorfer /Meret_Task_GenomicData_RisksOpportunities.md

 # Genomic Data Risks and Opportunities
+## The Controversial Embryo Tests that Promise Healthier Baby
 Not finish yet!
 - - a comment about your own stance regardint the use of your genome data for healthcare/lifestyle, purposes (would you?, where/when, limitations?
 - - an example (e.g.w/reference to an article or slide that influenced or mirrrors your opinion